Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Universal Covariance Samplers

 \begin{mytheorem} \thlabel{prop:psr} \emph{ A set $\spat$ is a periodic sparse ruler of length $N\nblocks-1$ and period $N$ if and only if there exists a sparse ruler $\bspat$ of length $N-1$ such that }

 \end{mytheorem} \begin{proof} See Appendix~\ref{sec:ppsr}. \end{proof}

-One of the consequences of \thref{prop:psr} is that increasing the number of blocks in a periodic non-uniform sampler cannot improve the compression ratio.
+One of the consequences of \thref{prop:psr} is that increasing the number of blocks in a periodic {sparse} sampler cannot improve the compression ratio.
 For example, concatenating two equal length-$(N-1)$ minimal sparse rulers with $M$ elements results in a length-$(2N-1)$ sparse ruler with $2M$ elements.
 Note, however, that the situation is different if the periodicity requirement is dropped.
-E.g., a minimal length-$10$ sparse ruler has 6 elements, whereas a length-$21$ minimal sparse ruler has $8 < 6\times 2$ elements.
+For instance, a minimal length-$10$ sparse ruler has 6 elements, whereas a length-$21$ minimal sparse ruler has $8 < 6\times 2$ elements.

 As a corollary of \thref{prop:psr}, we conclude that a minimal periodic sparse ruler is the concatenation of minimal sparse rulers.
-Thus, the problem of designing non-uniform universal covariance samplers (either periodic or non-periodic) can be reduced to designing a length-$(N-1)$ sparse ruler $\bspat$.
+Thus, the problem of designing optimal {sparse} universal covariance samplers (either periodic or non-periodic) reduces to designing a minimal length-$(N-1)$ sparse ruler $\bspat$.

-Table~\ref{tab:csr} illustrates the minimum value of $M = |\bspat|$ (labeled as $M_\text{LSR}$) for several values of $N$.
-This enables us to obtain the exact optimum compression ratios for block lengths $N$ up to 60, which covers most practical cases.
-For higher values of $N$, one may resort to another table, to a computer program, or to the asymptotic considerations in Sec.~\ref{sec:acr}.
-However, although there is no closed form expression for the maximum compression ratio $\rho$ that can be achieved, the bounds in \eqref{eq:lsrub} and \eqref{eq:ubi} show that
+Table~\ref{tab:csr} illustrates the minimum value of $M = |\bspat|$ (labeled as $M_\text{LSR}$) for several values of $N$, enabling us to obtain the optimum compression ratio for block lengths $N$ up to 60, which covers most practical cases.
+For higher $N$, one may resort to another table, to a computer program, or to the asymptotic considerations in Sec.~\ref{sec:acr}.
+However, although there is no closed form expression for the maximum achievable compression ratio $\rho$, the bounds in \eqref{eq:lsrub} and \eqref{eq:ubi}~show~that